gagan3012/streamlit-tags/README.md

 - `st_tags` to display the tags feature

-Check the [`examples/`](https://github.com/gagan3012/streamlit-tags/tree/master/examples) folder of the project for a more thourough quick start.
+Check the [`examples/`](https://github.com/gagan3012/streamlit-tags/tree/master/examples) folder of the project for a more through quick start.

 ## Definition